pltod/lab-mongodb/README.md

 * run test suite with ```npm test```

-See the test suite for example usage.
-Three control flow approaches are covered:

-> classic callback approach

-> promises

-> generators
+> The actual test suite code where the three approaches are used is in test.js.

+* to use the db put some db queries in index.js and run it with ```npm start```

 **NOTES:**